-84 Comcast-NBCU Competitive Impact Statement, supra note 24 (finding that they collectively accounted at the time" for approximately 31 percent of video programming subscribers nationwide, although their shares vary and may be lower in any particular local market").
+83 Comcast-NBCU Competitive Impact Statement, supra note 24, at 14 (finding that DBS providers accounted at the time for "approximately 31 percent of video programming subscribers nationwide, although their shares vary and may be lower in any particular local market.").

-85 Id. (finding that AT&T and Verizon, while enjoying success in the selected communities they have entered, "currently have limited expansion plans").
+84 Id. (finding that AT&T and Verizon, while enjoying success in the selected communities they have entered, "currently have limited expansion plans").

-86 Id. (finding that the "[o]verbuilders serve an even smaller portion of the United States").
+85 Id. (finding that the "[o]verbuilders serve an even smaller portion of the United States").